The Office of Student Activities supports student leaders in managing their clubs and hosting events that will impact the student body.

 Bard Blacksmithing club provides Students with the opportunity to use the forge for metal smithing.
 Projects can range anywhere from sculpture to tool-making.
 The club maintains the forge by providing fuel, equipment, and materials.
 We hold weekly walk-in sessions on Sundays.
 No prior experience necessary.

 Bard Fashion and Models Club as it stands is a fashion club where students learn and do fashion related activities.
 They will learn more about fashion and how to make their own fashion branding.
 At Bard F&M club students will learn how to design clothes, do modeling, experience Catwalk branding, and digital modeling for fashion industries.
 Interested students are encouraged to experience modeling and fashion branding with us.
 The Bard F&M will have regular activities and meetings with members and will conduct fashion shows and modeling during the semesters.
-There are more fun and constructive activities to explore.
-Bard F&M is a new club and looking for new members regardless of their semesters.
-Everyone is welcomed!
+We have launched our Bard Fashion Magazine and trying to interview, collect information related to Fashion and share that Bard Students through hard copies and soft copies on the internet.
+We invite guest speakers and instructors to train and practice with students models.

 Founded in 2017 by Thai Singer and Jacob Stiel, the Bard Musical Theatre Company (BMTC) is a student-run amateur theatre company based at Bard College, upstate NY.
 BMTC hosts full musical theatre productions every semester for over 100 audience members every night.
 The collective also provides financial support to other student-run productions and theatre clubs at the college.
 Our mission is to promote student-run performing arts at Bard College and to provide opportunity and encouragement for all undergraduate students.
 We are committed to inclusivity in all we do.